Unpackerr/unpackerr/README.md

 configs, but you should have at least one to make it useful.

 - Start the service, Linux: `sudo systemctl daemon-reload ; sudo systemctl start unapcker-poller`
-- Start the service, macOS: `sudo launchctl load ~/Library/LaunchAgents/com.github.davidnewhall.unpacker-poller.plist`
+- Start the service, macOS: `launchctl load ~/Library/LaunchAgents/com.github.davidnewhall.unpacker-poller.plist`

 ## Troubleshooting